Choosing a new vendor is always tricky.

 Semantix is the dominant player in the Nordic countries.
 They’ll make you shine in any language with their interpreting and translation services.

-Semantix is now part of TransPerfect… So perhaps we’ll merge them in our next edition of the best translation companies.
+We’ve seen this service provider evolve a lot in the last years, and Semantix is now part of TransPerfect…which can go either way.
+So perhaps we’ll merge them in our next edition of the best translation companies.

 6. STAR Group